foundry-rs/book/src/forge/invariant-testing.md

 Examples of invariants are:
 - *"The xy=k formula always holds"* for Uniswap
-- *"The sum of all owner balances is equal to the total supply"* for an ERC-20 token.
+- *"The sum of all user balances is equal to the total supply"* for an ERC-20 token.

 There are different ways to assert invariants, as outlined in the table below: